Skip to Content

 Ada Bojana

-When Mother Nature decided to get a bit artsy with her paintbrush, she crafted Ada Bojana, a ridiculously symmetrical triangle of tranquility lying peacefully at the southernmost tip of Montenegro.
-But to be completely honest, the triangular allure is just the tip of the iceberg.
-Ada Bojana is famous for its pristine beaches that seem to stretch into infinity and sunsets that make it seem like the sun is dipping its toes into the shimmering waters.
-Last but not least, if you’re a fan of wind surfing, with its sweeping winds, Ada Bojana is your El Dorado.
+Ada Bojana is a ridiculously symmetrical triangle of tranquility lying peacefully at the southernmost tip of Montenegro.
+It’s located in the Ulcinj Municipality in the south of Montenegro and is an island on the Bihana River that separates it from the town of Pulaj in Montenegro and the town of Velipoje in Albania.
+Ada Bojana is famous for its pristine beaches that seem to stretch into infinity and sunsets that make it seem like the sun is dipping its toes into the shimmering river.

 Vranjina- Montenegro’s Venice